 Watching what your pet eats will also help them to stay trim, and will make sure they are getting all the nutrients they need to stay healthy.
 Human food ingredients, if given to your pet properly, can provide your pet with a huge nutritional boost.
 But, the table scraps you may traditionally offer your pet, such as rejected trimmings from your steak dinner, the crust off your pizza, or the bones from your holiday feast, often hold little nutritional value and are very high in fat, sodium and calories.

 These extra “treats” throughout the day can lead to your pet overeating.
 They can also cause digestive upset such as gas, loose stools and diarrhea.
 Leftover bones also pose a choking hazard as they can quickly become lodged in your pet’s throat or intestine.

-If your resolution is to eat healthier in 2020, make that resolution for your pet as well!
+If your resolution is to eat healthier in 2023, make it a resolution for your pet as well!
 Swap your pet’s fattening treats for veggies, say no to their begging eyes at dinner time, and be sure you are feeding your pet vet-approved kibble or wet food.